-Eligible costs 16 for the Re-Grow Program are listed in the tables below.
-Note these lists are not all inclusive but rather include most of the costs and should give applicants a clear picture of the kinds of costs that are program eligible.
+Eligible costs for the Re-Grow Program are listed in the tables below.
+Note these lists are not all-inclusive but rather include most of the costs and should give applicants a clear picture of the kinds of eligible costs that are program eligible.
 Eligible costs will be evaluated based on farming discipline and proposed use.
-Furthermore, proposed costs shall fall into one of the categories established in Table 1.
+Furthermore, proposed costs shall fall into one of the categories established in the Eligible Costs Table 1.